Andy-UTAS/atomic/docs/index.md

 !!! info "Course objectives"

-    The purpose of this course is to provide an introduction to the world of solid-state physics.
+    The purpose of the measurements and applications component of the quanutm course is to provide an overview of quantum mechanics, demystifying some of the foundational theory and providing a toolkit for studying both old and new problems.
 At the conclusion of your journey, you should:

-    - Be familiar with the main models of solid-state physics, and their application to real-world systems
+    - Be familiar with the building blocks of quantum mechanical analysis: state vectors, operators and measurement, and time evolution
-    - Have proficiency parsing and extracting information from applied solid-state systems, with an eye to identification the relevant theoretical framework(s) and the concise formulation of physics to be investigated
-    - Have experience identifying and applying appropriate approximations and physical insight to make difficult problems more tractable
-    - Be familiar with experimental and analytical apparatus relevant to probing solid-state systems, in addition to some of the main systems and devices one might encounter _in the wild_
+    - Be versed in various aspects of interpretations of quantum mechanics: what does it mean to make a measurement?
+What is entaglement?
+Why are the EPR paradox, Bell's inequalities, and _Schrödinger's Cat_ interesting?
+    - Have studied quantum applications, from MRI machines to truly secure communications
     - Have had some fun!

 !!! warning "Course expectations: my promises to you"